-Choose the most tax-advantageous structure for your new business.
+Choose the most tax-advantageous structure for your new business

-Tax changes, such as the recent 3% cut to the main rate of self-employed NICs, have made the decision on how to structure a new business quite difficult.
+Tax changes, such as the recent increase to the rate of employer NICs, have made the decision on how to structure a new business guite difficult.
 Traditionally, a business would start off as a sole trader or partnership, and then incorporate later on when it had grown.
 The initial stage of this approach still holds, especially if losses are a possibility in the early years of trading.
 Running a business as a sole trader or partnership will give you maximum flexibility to set off those losses against your other income.

-However, with a marginal rate of corporation tax of 26.5% on company profits between £50,000 and £250,000, and 25% once profits exceed £250,000, it will now often make sense to remain unincorporated, especially when the higher costs of running a company are taken into account.
-One advantage that companies do still have is the ability to make tax-efficient pension contributions (see tip 22).
+However, with a marginal rate of corporation tax of 26.5% on company profits between £50,000 and £250,000, and 25% once profits exceed £250,000, it may often make sense to remain unincorporated, especially when the higher costs of running a company are taken into account.
+One advantage that companies do still have, however, is the ability to make tax -efficient pension contributions (see the retirement planning section).

-Tip: With the main rate of employee NICs cut by 4% to 8% for 2024/25, any prior decisions on how to withdraw profits from your limited company need to be reviewed.
-Although extracting profits by way of dividends will still generally be more tax-efficient, the decision is not nearly as straightforward as it used to be.
+With the rate of employer NICs increased to 15% for 2025/26, together with the starting point reduced to £5,000, any previous decisions on how to withdraw profits from your limited company need to be reviewed.
+Although extracting profits by way of dividends is generally more taxefficient, each decision has to be made on a case-by-case basis.